mitchnguyen1/CPST-4270-Group-Project/README.md

 Features in Development:
 1. Transaction history feature - Allows the user to view the last n transactions they made.
 This will act as a receipt and will mimic a real banking experience.
-2. Money transfers between different users – Extends the current transfer system beyond just the current user’s checking and savings accounts.
+2. Mitchell: Money transfers between different users – Extends the current transfer system beyond just the current user’s checking and savings accounts.
 Allows sending money to another user’s account in the system.
-3. Staff role – Creates a special role for bank staff to perform administration tasks.
-These tasks may include creating accounts, closing accounts, resetting PINS, and other maintenance tasks.
-4. Interest Calculation – The system will calculate and update interest earned on savings accounts over an arbitrary period of time.

 ## ATM Machine